cenit-io/eCapi/docs/user-guide/connected-integrations.md

 </div>

 ### Import products
-This option triggers a task which imports all updated products from the integration to OMNA application, in order to synchronize.
+This option triggers a task which imports all updated products from the integration to CenitIO eCommerce Application, in order to synchronize.
 <div align=center>
     <img width="800" src="assets/images/integrations/import-products.jpg"/>
 </div>